A brief history and more…

 Outside on the premises we now and then present demonstrations with the window type saw mill, driven by a Wolf semi-fixed steamengine.
 Logs are delivered by the “Boele”, a steam hoisting crane.
 We also demonstrate the steamroller and at the end of the premises a dredger named “Vooruit” is moored.
 Inside you can see how the men aboard worked and lived.
 The steam driven buckets on a chain are still working and give an impression of the dredging work wich was, and still is, vital to keep the ditches and canals navigable.

-It is springtime.
-In the months of May and June there will be several days that not only the engines in the Main building are running on steam.
+During the summer-holidays the museum is 7 days a week open.
+All days the engiens will run on steam.
+In July and August there will be several days that not only the engines in the Main building are running on steam.
 There will also be days that our Steamcrane and the Steam frame-saw and many more engines will be running on steam.
-See our Three-monthly-Agenda on the Homepage in the column on the right.

 1671 HJ Medemblik (Navigation: N 52.75974, E 5.11866)